AhhEagle/Med_Manager/README.md

 ### Installing

 To test on your phone, you can extract an apk file or use an emulator to do so.

+### Dependencies
+Some android studio dependencies were used:
+- Material Design
+- Constraint
+etc